nxskok/pasias/docs/12-regression.md

-(e) How can we justify the statement ``one or more of the explanatory variables helps to predict salary''?
+(e) How can we justify the statement
+"one or more of the explanatory variables helps to predict salary"?
 How is this consistent with the value of R-squared?

 Solution